List of student federations in Pakistan: Students Islamic Federations

-MSO is an independent, non-political student organization in Pakistan.
-It was founded on January 11, 2002, in Abbottabad by scholar Qamar-uz-Zaman Chaudhry (late) along with a group of young, dedicated students.

-MSO’s mission is to guide students in both intellectual and practical fields, aiming to integrate Islamic values with the modern educational system.
-The organization works to bridge the gap between students of religious seminaries and contemporary educational institutions, reducing the traditional divide between the “Mullah” and the “Mister.”

 Islami Jamiat-e-Talaba Pakistan (IJT)

-Islami Jamiat-e-Talaba is the largest student organization founded just after the independence of Pakistan on 23 December 1947.
-It is affiliated with Jamat-e-Islami.
-It is mainly influenced by the ideology of Syed Ab-ul-Aala Maududi.
-It is the only student organization in Pakistan that is present throughout the country and Bangladesh, and at various levels i.e., schools, colleges, universities.
+Islami Jamiat-e-Talaba is the largest student organisation founded just after the independence of Pakistan on 23 December 1947.
+It is affiliated with Jaamat-e-Islami.
+It is mainly influenced by the ideology of Syed Abul A'la Maududi.
+It is the only student organisation in Pakistan that is present throughout the country and Bangladesh and at various levels i.e schools, colleges and universities.

-Anjuman Talba-e-islam
+Anjuman Talaba-e-Islam

-Anjuman Talaba-e-Islam ("Islamic Organization of Students") is the non-political student organization founded on 20 January 1968 with respect to 20th Shawwal 1387 A.H at Sabz Masjid Sarafa Bazaar, Karachi, Pakistan by a group of students.
-In 1986 student union elections in all cities of Pakistan, ATI came forward as the leading victorious Student Organization by taking more than 80% results.
-The current President is Mubashar Hussain from karachi, Pakistan.
+Anjuman Talaba-e-Islam ("Islamic Organisation of Students") is the non-political student organisation founded on 20 January 1968 with respect to 20th Shawwal 1387 A.H at Sabz Masjid Sarafa Bazaar, Karachi, Pakistan by a group of students.
+In 1986 student union elections in all cities of Pakistan, ATI came forward as the leading victorious Student Organisation by taking more than 80% results.
+The current President is Mubashar Hussain from Karachi, Pakistan.

 Pakistan Islamic Students Federation

-It is unclear when the Pakistan Islamic Students Federation (PISF or APISF) was founded, though its internet presence was established on February 24, 2012.
-PISF is an Islamic group in Pakistan best known for its protests of Danish Prime Minister Anders Fogh Rasmussen and the Danish cartoons depicting Muhammad, where they called for the public hanging of the Danish cartoonists.
+It is unclear when the Pakistan Islamic Students Federation (PISF or APISF) was founded, though its internet presence was established on 24 February 2012.
+PISF is an Islamic group in Pakistan best known for its protests of Danish Prime Minister Anders Fogh Rasmussen and the Danish cartoons depicting Muhammad where they called for the public hanging of the Danish cartoonists.

-Imamia Students Organization
+Imamia Students Organisation

 Imamia Students Organisation is a Shi'a Muslim students organisation in Pakistan.
 It was founded by Dr. Mohammad Ali Naqvi on 22 May 1972 at University of Engineering and Technology, Lahore.
-In 2012 it had "around 1200 units in Pakistan," covering all the five provinces of Pakistan, Tribal areas, Azad Jamu, Kashmir and Gilgit Baltistan.
+In 2012 it had "around 1200 units in Pakistan," covering all the five provinces of Pakistan, the Tribal Areas, Azad Kashmir and Gilgit Baltistan.

-The Goal of this Organization is to set the lives of the young generation in accordance with the teachings of Quran and Mohammad-o-Aal-e-Mohammad (as), so that they may become good Human beings and Momins, and may defend the Highness of the Holy Religion and the geographical and ideological boundaries of Pakistan.
+The Goal of this organisation is to set the lives of the young generation in accordance with the teachings of Quran and Mohammad-o-Aal-e-Mohammad (as) so that they may become good human beings and mumins and may defend the Highness of the Holy Religion and the geographical and ideological boundaries of Pakistan.

 Allegations were directed against ISO that they receive funding from Iran.
 ISO counters those allegations, stating that they only receive moral guidance from Iran.